-The Textile of Mykonos in Greece: The textile of Mykonos is a traditional product that mainly flourished until some decades ago but still continues to distinguish the culture of the island.
-Even in the ancient times, weaving was much developed in Mykonos and the nearby island of Delos, as archeological findings have shown.
+The textile of Mykonos is a traditional product that mainly flourished until some decades ago but continues to distinguish the culture of the island.
+Even in ancient times, weaving was much developed in Mykonos and the nearby island of Delos, as archaeological findings have shown.

-Travelers to Mykonos in the 17th and the 18th century speak about its textile production, which was the main occupation of the Mykonian women till the middle 20th century.
-In fact, they were very artistic textiles and had won awards in many international contests.
+Travelers to Mykonos in the 17th and 18th centuries mention its textile production, which was the main occupation of the Mykonian women until the middle of the 20th century.
+In fact, the textiles were very artistic and had won awards in many international contests.
 They were also sold abroad and used to decorate the royal palace in Athens.

-The textile of Mykonos was still flourishing until 1970 when the first tourists were coming to the island.
-The women were the first to think of selling their textiles to the tourists, so they were selling them in stands in Chora or they were opening their workshops to show tourists their work.
+The textile of Mykonos was flourishing until 1970 when the first tourists came to the island.
+The women were the first to think of selling the product to tourists, so they sold them in stands in Chora or opened their workshops to show tourists their work.